 CONCLUSIONS

 Based on our findings, we conclude that while traditional lecture-based methods remain effective in ensuring patient satisfaction with teaching quality, they may not be sufficient to maximize functional autonomy in a fast-paced Daycare environment.
 Although both methods yielded comparable perceptions of teaching quality, audio-visual media demonstrated a clinically meaningful advantage in improving patient readiness for discharge.
-This suggests that visual reinforcement is crucial for bridging the gap between “receiving information” and being “ready to act,” particularly for older patients facing cognitive and sensory decline.

-Therefore, we recommend integrating audio-visual media as the primary standard of care for patient discharge education in high-volume cataract units.
+This suggests that visual reinforcement is crucial for bridging the gap between “receiving information” and being “ready to act,” particularly for older patients facing cognitive and sensory declineTherefore, we recommend integrating audio-visual media as the primary standard of care for patient discharge education in high-volume cataract units.
 This approach offers dual benefits: standardizing information quality to minimize human variability and reducing cognitive load on patients, allowing for more effective encoding of safety protocols.
 Moving forward, nursing practice should shift from reliance on verbal instruction alone to a technology-assisted, multisensory educational model that ensures patient safety and consistency despite the operational constraints of modern surgical care.

 ACKNOWLEDGMENT